 Our research focuses on why scar develops in the airway, specifically the larynx and trachea, and developing treatments that may be effective in halting the progression of scar or reversing scar.
 Airway scar can form both in the hospital setting and in otherwise healthy patients, and we are investigating the causes and risk factors for both subtypes of disease.
-The research is funded by an NIH R01 and R21 awards from the NIDCD and by the
+The research is funded by an NIH R01 and R21 awards from the NIDCD.

-Past funding was received American College of Surgeons and Triological Society.
+Past funding was received from the American College of Surgeons and Triological Society.
 Dr. Hillel is also a co-investigator on a Multicenter Trial of Treatment Alternatives in Idiopathic Subglottic Stenosis funded by PCORI.

 Our research questions include:

-Past funding was received American College of Surgeons and Triological Society.
+Past funding was received from the American College of Surgeons and Triological Society.
 Dr. Hillel is also a co-investigator on a Multicenter Trial of Treatment Alternatives in Idiopathic Subglottic Stenosis funded by PCORI.

 Our research questions include: